 One may only hope that a comprehensive statement of the law is made by the Supreme Court in the upcoming Schrems appeal - so that a future line of judicial reasoning may be illuminated - even though the 'innocent publication' defence outlined in s 27 of the 2009 Act, coupled with the fact that the UK have adapted the traditional 'innocent disseminator' defence to the online world, seems to point to the fact that ISPs and search engines will have a decent chance of avoiding liability provided a comprehensive content policy is in place.

-Should this prove ultimately to be the case, victims of false and defamatory online reviews may have no choice but to engage in the conciliatory processes outlined above - namely engaging with and attempting to assuage the aggrieved reviewer, or simply opt to litigate the matter to conclusion, added by the useful innovation known as the Norwich Pharmacal Order.
+Should this prove ultimately to be the case, victims of false and defamatory online reviews may have no choice but to engage in the conciliatory processes outlined above - namely engaging with and attempting to assuage the aggrieved reviewer, or simply opt to litigate the matter to conclusion, aided by the useful innovation known as the Norwich Pharmacal Order.

 Bloomsbury Professional's Intellectual Property and IT Law service has been designed to provide practitioners with cutting edge insight into the rapidly evolving area of cyberlaw.
 Featuring titles from industry-leading professionals such as Denis Kelleher, Karen Murray and Paul Lambert, this useful resource is an essential addition to the arsenal of any lawyer looking to future-proof their practice.
 To purchase a subscription or to organise a free trial, contact our sales team at firstname.lastname@example.org / 016373920.